semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 - **Always run this block**: disables all conditions, always runs the bloc
 - **Run this block when conditions are met**: runs the block when the conditions are true
-- **Skip this block when conditions are met**: negated version of previous option, runs the block when conditions are false
+- **Skip this block when conditions are met**: negated version of the previous option, runs the block when conditions are false

 ![Skip Run condition options selector](./img/change-skip-vs-run.jpg)